 1. Inch Worm Intervals

 Grab a bucket of gummy worms and play this completely simple game.
-You are guaranteed to have their attention… they’ll be waiting for the “Okay you can eat them!”.
-Place one gummy worm on the lowest note on the piano (make sure your keys are clean… it’s flu season!)
-Ask them to place their worm a chosen interval higher (ie. Put your inch worm a 6th higher).
+You are guaranteed to have your students’ attention as they’ll be waiting for the “Okay you can eat them!”.
+Place one gummy worm on the lowest note on the piano.
+Ask them to place their worm a chosen interval higher (ie. Put your inchworm a 6th higher).
 Continue until your worms have inched their way all the way up the piano.
 For more advanced students you can specify major/minor/augmented/diminished.
 Select a new, clean gummy worm for eating at the end 😉

 2. Grab Bag Sight Reading

 Decorate 3 brown paper bags with colorful cutouts.
 Place pieces of paper with numbers 1 through 10.
-Your student reaches into the first paper bag.
-The number they choose dictates the page of your favourite sight reading book.
+Ask your student to reach into the first paper bag.
+The number he chooses dictates the page of your favorite sight-reading book.
 The 2nd paper bag number dictates which measure to start on and the 3rd paper bag dictates how many times they play from that measure to the end.
 You’d be surprised at how mixing things up like this makes it fun.

 3. There’s an app for that!

-Create a black and white cardboard frame like an iphone.
-For every lesson activity your student completes (book work, review, play from memory, sight reading, ear training theory game etc.) they receive an “app icon”.
-These are easily made and printed out in your word processing program… or just stay tuned for a free printable for this later this week on our blog 🙂
+Create a black and white cardboard frame that looks like an iPhone.
+For every lesson activity your student completes (book work, review, play from memory, sight-reading, ear training, theory game, etc.) they receive an “app icon”.
+You can get this free printable from us here.

 4. Freaky Friday

-Change places with your student on Friday.
-Everything is backwards.
-They are the teacher… you are the student.
-Have them direct the lesson, teach you a new piece, give you feedback on their pieces that you play for them.
-So much learning happens when roles are reversed.
+Change places with your student on Friday and announce that everything is backwards.
+They become the teacher and you are the student.
+Have your student direct the lesson, teach you a new piece, give you feedback on their pieces that you play for them.
+So much learning happens when roles are reversed!

 5. The answer is up in the air

 Tape 3 balloons to your wall.
 Use a jiffy marker to write a title of a piece as well as one specific goal for each piece on each of the 3 balloons.
-As the lesson progresses let them pop the balloon once they have completed the task.
+As the lesson progresses, let your students pop the balloon once they have completed the task.
 If you’re an extra fun teacher you can sneak some small wrapped candies inside the balloon before you blow them up.
-(My advance apologies to all of those piano studio pets you wrote about last week!)

 6. My Favorite Thing About Teaching You